Frequently asked questions

 Our Pure Bred CKCS and Poodle babies are $4800 (incl GST)

 (This price is subject to change in July 2022 to reflect the rising costs of raising a litter of puppies.)

 How do I get on your waitlist?

 Unfortunately, our waitlist is closed.
 We will announce when we are re-opening the waitlist on our FB group and this website.
-We don't see this being until late 2021.
+We don't see this being until the first half of 2022.

 What is the difference between first and second-generation cavoodles?